What Nursing School Questions Should You Ask Admissions Advisors?

 Some questions to ask nursing school admissions staff pertain to the program’s format.
 In some cases, you can work through a hybrid format.
 With the ABSN at UST, for example, you can take online coursework for greater convenience and flexibility.
 Plus, the online classes offer the opportunity to rewatch lectures when you need to and complete interactive learning activities.

-The online classes are paired with in-person activities, such as hands-on nursing, skills labs and clinical rotations.
-These in-person components allow you to build and refine hands-on nursing skills.
+The online classes are paired with in-person activities, such as hands-on nursing-skills labs and clinical rotations.
+These in-person components allow you to build and refine essential nursing practices.

 8. Which Nursing Specialties Are Available for Clinicals?